mhjarvis/The-Odin-Project-Notes/fundamentals.md

 Returns the type of the argumentf.
 Can be used with or without parentheses.

 ## Interaction: alert, prompt, confirm
+    alert("Hello");
+    result = prompt(title, [default]);                  //title is the text shown to the visitor
+                                                        //default is optional, it is the initial value for the input field

 ## Type Conversions
 ## Basic Operators, maths
 ## Comparisons